What is Legionella Control?

 Be aware that stagnant (non-moving) water can promote Legionella growth.
 Therefore, as part of your Legionella control plan, your Legionella technician or engineer should:

-• See to the removal dead legs or dead ends in water systems
+• See to the removal of dead legs or dead ends in water systems

 • Flush out low-use outlets, showers, baths, and faucets at least once per week